-by Greg Hoots-

 On November 26, 1962, the only reported death at one of the nine missile sites occurred at site 548-4 at Burlingame.
 The Latrobe Bulletin of November 27, 1962 printed a United Press International story detailing the death of a Combat Defense Team guard at a Forbes missile site, “A Doylestown, Pa., airman accidentally shot and killed himself Monday while on guard duty at an Atlas “E” missile site south of here.
 Authorities identified him as Airman 2C William P. Walsh, 19, who was stationed at Forbes Air Force Base here.
 He was serving a duty tour at the missile site in Osage County.
 Air Force officers said Walsh was walking his duty post when his gun discharged.
 The bullet hit him in the throat.”

-Jim Scott remembered the night distinctly.
-A call came on a walkie-talkie from one of the guards on the surface, saying that the other guard had shot himself.
-Captain Scott immediately notified the missile command post at Forbes, and an Air Force surgeon was dispatched from the base hospital by helicopter to the Burlingame site.
-Scott then went to the surface where the helicopter was landing.
-He recalled that the surgeon walked to the spot where the wounded guard lay on the ground and took one look at the airman, saying, “this man is dead.”
+Jim Scott remembered the incident distinctly.
+It was almost 9:00 am and Jim Scott’s crew had spent 24-hours locked inside Site #4 at Burlingame.
+A replacement crew had arrived and were met by both guards as they passed through the entry gate.
+The crew proceeded to the entry door while the two guards walked from the closing gate.
+The relief crew was given access to the site through the pair of heavy steel doors, passing through the access tunnels to the launch control room.
+Scott’s crew was ready to leave, and the MCCC and the DMCCC of the retiring crew removed the nuclear go-codes from around their neck, presenting them to the replacement launch officers who immediately put them on, thus taking control of the launch site.
+Within minutes, the call came on a walkie-talkie from one of the guards on the surface, saying that the other guard had shot himself.
+The newly seated MCCC immediately contacted Forbes, and a flight surgeon was dispatched by helicopter from the Air Force Base.
+Scott and his team went to the surface, loading their personal belongings into their Air Force vehicle, just as the helicopter was landing.
+He recalled that the surgeon exited the helicopter and walked to the spot where the wounded guard lay on the ground and took one look at the airman, saying, “this man is dead.”
 The deceased airman was loaded onto the helicopter and returned to Forbes.
-Further questioning of the second guard revealed that the two men had engaged in some discussion about whether the deceased guard’s rifle was loaded.
-Reportedly, the dead guard insisted that his rifle was not loaded and placed the barrel under his own chin, pulling the trigger.
-One round was still in the chamber.
+Further questioning of the second guard revealed that that he had seen the other guard snag the bolt of his rifle on some brush, advancing a shell into the chamber.
+The first guard insisted that no such thing had happened and that his rifle was not loaded, and he placed the barrel under his own chin, pulling the trigger.
+One round was in the chamber.

 On August 9, 1963, while a maintenance team worked on routine checkout procedures on the missile in Site #6 at Keene, an explosion occurred as a maintenance crew was performing a checkout procedure on the rocket.
 The pyrotechnics of one of the engines ignited while a technician was checking voltage on circuits on one of one of the rocket motors, causing it to explode.
 It was virtually an identical incident as the March 13, 1962 explosion at Worden Site #2.
 As at Worden, a clean-up team was created, the missile was removed, and a replacement rocket was installed at the Keene launcher.